This article has links to products and services we love, which we may make commission from.

 Check out our guide to things to do in Edinburgh in autumn.

 October is one of our fave months as we love Hallowe’en at Everything Edinburgh!

 What to Pack for Scotland in Autumn/Fall

-Moving away from light layers and packing thicker sweatshirts, high necks and wool jumpers is what we recommend for September and October.
+Moving away from light layers and packing thicker sweatshirts, high necks and wool jumpers is what we recommend for the end of September and October.

 You might still get the occasional ‘taps aff’ day early on in the season.